shlomiv/clj-LJ/README.md

-# ljc
+# clj-LJ

-A Clojure library designed to ... well, that part is up to you.
+A Clojure wrapper for LJ (Logical Java).
+Currently only shows how to implement the test case from LJ's Main.java in clojure.

 ## Usage

-FIXME
+ lein run

 ## License